Watch NASA TV for Cygnus Arrival and Capture at Station

-Category: Space Hits: 2The Cygnus space freighter is pictured in the grips of the Canadarm2 robotic arm in February of 2020 during Expedition 62.
+Category: Space Hits: 9The Cygnus space freighter is pictured in the grips of the Canadarm2 robotic arm in February of 2020 during Expedition 62.

 A Northrop Grumman cargo spacecraft carrying almost 8,000 pounds of science and research investigations, supplies, and hardware is set to arrive to the International Space Station today at 4:40 a.m.
 EST. The uncrewed Cygnus spacecraft launched at 12:36 p.m. on Saturday, Feb.
 20, on an Antares rocket from NASA’s Wallops Flight Facility in Virginia.